priyankshah7/hypers/docs/source/install.rst

 .. code:: python

-    pip install scikit-hyper
+    pip install hypers

 Dependencies
 ------------
-The following packages are required and will be installed when installing ``scikit-hyper``.
+The following packages are required and will be installed when installing ``hypers``.

 - numpy
 - scipy